 POLISH DOCUMENTARIES AT INTERNATIONAL FESTIVALS IN NOVEMBER

-The current list of festival screenings is available here.
+You can find an up-to-date list of festival screenings here.